Protect Your Passwords

 Password Hygiene Best Practices

-Nathan Hunstad – Director, Security at Code42
+Nathan Hunstad – Principal Security Researcher and Engineer, Code42

 Passwords are everywhere, and are used to protect your most sensitive data, whether that is financial data, health data, or just your favorite family vacation photos.
 Because passwords are so important, criminals are always working to capture, compromise, or otherwise gain access to passwords to get to things that they shouldn’t.